Grouper (musician): Biography

 On July 27, 2021, Harris announced a new Grouper album, Shade, and released its first single "Unclean Mind".
 The album was released on October 22 via Kranky.
 It features songs that were recorded over the past fifteen years.

 Musical style

-The style of Grouper is sparse ambient music, making use of acoustic guitar, piano and housed vocal loops.
+Grouper's work is wide-ranging, incorporating sparse ambient music, tape, field recordings, acoustic guitar, piano, and vocal loops.
 Writing for the Chicago Tribune, Andy Downing noted a primitive and collage approach to how Harris constructs soundscapes.

-During her days as a part of a Fourth Way commune, Harris' primary sources for discovering music were limited.
-With a little help from her parents, whose musical tastes were eclectic and divergent, she discovered Eastern European folk and American avant-pop.
+During her childhood as a member of a Fourth Way commune, Harris' primary sources for discovering music were limited.
+Through her parents she discovered Eastern European folk and American avant-pop.
 Through her father, who himself was a composer, she would later discover contemporary classical and early music.
 In 2008, when she released Dragging a Dead Deer Up a Hill, Pitchfork compared it to classic ethereal releases from the British label 4AD, drawing comparisons to Cocteau Twins and early His Name Is Alive.
 The Portland Mercury described some songs from the album, such as "Wind and Snow" and "Stuck", sonically reminiscent of the Renaissance period composers Gesualdo and Monteverdi.